It’s just one of those days when I have to have a mocha.

 This isn’t the first time something like this has happened.
 Once, one of my roommates picked up my eye glasses off the counter.
 “Are these yours?” she asked.
 I took one look at them and definitively stated, “Nope!”
 It took me a day of examining them to realize that they were, indeed, mine.

 As an introvert, my mind is often elsewhere.
+And recent research suggests that may actually be a good thing.

 Why Introverts Can Be So Absent-Minded